Places to visit in East Devon with kids – family-friendly days out

 Visitor snapshot: Open February to October.
 Check the website for there dates | No dogs | Free parking

-If you’re looking for more inspiration for things to do and places to visit in East Devon then check out my friend Clare’s blog, Flipflops or Wellies.
+If you’re looking for more inspiration for things to do in East Devon then check out my friend Clare’s blog, Flipflops or Wellies.
 She’s based in East Devon and has the low down on events, school holiday activities and what to do on wet or dry weekends.

 Pin for later